A lambda calculus interpeter

 available here.

-Simply extract and run the lci
+Simply extract and run the lci executable.

 The browser version can be built with emscripten.

-You first need to build make_dparser
+You first need to build make_dparser with a normal build, then build

-.
-The build is created under build/html/dist
+again with emcmake.
+The build is created under build/html/dist.

 mkdir build && cd build